Our HOME page has additional information on PLAYGROUND SAFETY LABELS, Expert Witness services, etc.

 CPSC stands for the (United States) Consumer Product Safety Commission.

 CPSC created the U.S. - CPSC Safety Guidelines on Public & Home Playground Equipment.
-CPSC also issues a checklist on Soft Contained Play Equipment (SCPE), as well as recalls of specific products of all kinds.
+CPSC also issues a checklist on

 The CPSC "Public Playground Safety Handbook" #325 ("Guidelines") are law in some states and for some entities who have adopted it into their bylaws.